codefresh-io/docs.codefresh.io/_docs/deployments/helm/using-helm-in-codefresh-pipeline.md

 You can now use the Helm freestyle step in the `codefresh.yml` file.
 This step is only needed in pipelines that actually upload/fetch Helm charts to/from Helm repositories.
 If your pipeline directly installs a Helm chart from the Git filesystem, there is no need to import a Helm configuration.

+>**NOTE:**
->Currently, you can use only one Helm configuration in the same pipeline.
-We are aware of this limitation and will soon improve the way Codefresh works with multiple Helm configurations.
+Currently, you can use only one Helm configuration in the same pipeline.
+We are aware of this limitation, and will soon improve the way Codefresh works with multiple Helm configurations.